jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_drilldown_overview.md

 The Heartbeat alarm is raised when the virtual machine has stopped responding to the hypervisor or is not responding at regular intervals.

-To use this feature, ensure the heartbeat component of the hypervisor is enabled.
-Ensure the virtual machine operating system is compatible with the Hyper-V server version and has the necessary components to provide heartbeat data.
+{% include note.html content="To use this feature, ensure the heartbeat component of the hypervisor is enabled.
+Ensure the virtual machine operating system is compatible with the Hyper-V server version and has the necessary components to provide heartbeat data." %}

 ### Host
  The name of the physical machine hosting the virtual machine (the Hyper-V server).
 If a corresponding Windows connection exists for the host then click on the name to open the [Windows Server \| Overview page][windows_drilldown_overview].